-A. Elect Chair and Vice Chair for 2023.
-Staff Recommendation: Elect Chair and Vice Chair for 2023. (p.51)
+A. Annual Election of Board Chair and Board Vice Chair Staff Recommendation: Elect the Calendar year 2024 Board Chair and Vice-Chair as the City of Capitola and the City of Santa Cruz respectively. (p.45)

 Other Business items are intended to provide an opportunity for public discussion of each item listed.
 The following procedure is followed for each Business item: 1) Staff explanation; 2) Board questions; 3) Public comment; 4) Board deliberation; 5) Decision.